 About the Missouri Department of Mental Health Center for Behavioral Medicine

 Center for Behavioral Medicine (CBM) is an agency for the Department of Mental Health.
-The facility is located on Hospital Hill in the heart of Kansas City and provides comprehensive psychiatric care to patients from Kansas City and the seven surrounding counties.
+The facility is located on Health Sciences District in the heart of Kansas City and provides comprehensive psychiatric care to patients from Kansas City and the seven surrounding counties.
 CBM serves as the University of Missouri-Kansas City's Department of Psychiatry, fulfilling academic and research needs.

 About the Jackson County Medical Examiner